 1. Contact information

-At the very top of the page, you should clearly list your name, phone number, email address, and location (city and state).
-Keep this information up-to-date and easy to find.
+Right at the top of your page, display your name, phone number, email address, and location (city and state).
+Double-check that elements are accurate and easy to spot — nobody wants to hunt for your contact info.

-While it’s optional, including a link to your professional online profile, such as LinkedIn, can be a great addition.
+While it’s not required, attaching a link to your professional online profile, like LinkedIn, can really help you.

 2. Opening statement